afterroe_logo_rgb

 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?

 Yes.
-Both in-person counseling and informed consent are required; however, this provision would most likely become unnecessary when the trigger law takes effect.
-Utah Code Ann. §§ 76-7-305.
+Both in-person counseling and informed consent are required; however, the trigger law has rendered this provision unnecessary.
+Utah Code Ann. § 76-7-305.

 Does my state place any waiting requirement on abortion so that a mother has more time to decide?

-Yes, a 72-hour waiting period after counseling is required; however, this provision would most likely become unnecessary when the trigger law takes effect.
-Utah Code Ann. §§ 76-7-305.
+Yes, a 72-hour waiting period after counseling is required; however, the trigger law has rendered this provision unnecessary.
+Utah Code Ann. § 76-7-305.

 MAKING A MORE PROLIFE UTAH